 VW’s super-slick DSG dual-clutch automatic gearbox can be had on all but the 84bhp 1.2 TSI for a premium of £1415; it offers six speeds when paired with the 2.0 TDI but seven speeds in all other guises, and slightly improves economy in the petrols but stifles it in the oil-burners.

 A Ford C-Max 2.0 TDCi Titanium X costs £275 more than the Golf SV 2.0 TDI SE, but is quicker, more involving, more flexible of accommodation and brings extra luxuries.
+While those looking for a more premium product also now have the option of the BMW 2 Series Active Tourer, which certainly is dynamically better than the Golf SV.

 However, the VW's superior economy, host of modern safety tech and faithfulness to the hyper-polished and desirable Mk7 Golf template will likely sway the less dynamically focused buyers.